rubenwardy/minetest_modding_book/_en/items/inventories.md

 The item name may be the item name of a registered item, an alias, or an unknown item name.
-Unknown items are common when users uninstall mods, or when mods remove items without any mitigation, such as registering an alias.
+Unknown items are common when users uninstall mods, or when mods remove items without precautions, such as registering aliases.

 ```lua
 print(stack:get_name())